Do you write down your goals?

 Goals and your to-do list

 On Friday decide the goals you want to achieve during the next week and write them in your diary on Sunday or in your electronic calendar.
 On Monday write your to-do list for each day in your diary or electronic calendar so you have a plan to achieve your goal.
-I use a paper diary as this work best for me.
+I use a paper diary as this works best for me.
 The list should have about three to five activities.

 Turn to Saturday in your paper diary or electronic calendar and list each day’s successes there.
 This is a reminder how you are moving towards your goal.